-T- Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

 Repair category 1

-Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
-The sanitary fittings are of modern style and type.
+Notes The plumbing and fittings appear of copper/ pvc piping, where seen, and appeared in serviceable condition but were not tested.
+We have been informed that the sanitary fittings within the bathroom were refurbished in 2022 and are of modern style and type.
+The sanitary fittings within the en-suite appeared in fair order consistent with age.